rhiever/rhiever.github.io/resume.md

 **[FOXO Technologies](https://foxotechnologies.com/)** - Minneapolis, MN - 2018 to 2020

-I was hired as the Lead Data Scientist to establish a data science and engineering team to execute the company mission.
+I was hired as the Lead Data Scientist to execute the company mission of bringing epigenetic testing to life insurance.
 While holding this role, I built a data science and software engineering team from the ground up.
 The purpose of this team was to merge cutting edge epigenetics research with advanced machine learning technology to improve mortality assessment for the life insurance industry and beyond.

 ### Senior Data Scientist